Corruption in Mauritius: Independent Broadcasting Authority(IBA)

+Biscuitgate

+In February 2017, Shakeel Mohamed, a member of Parliament and head of the Labour Party, filed a vote of no confidence against Speaker Maya Hanoomanjee, whose daughter's company, Rum and Sugar Ltd, had been awarded contracts to supply tinned biscuits to state-owned organisations.
+The product had been removed from shelves following investigations into the company's manufacturing practices.
+The scandal became known as "biscuitgate".

+The tins, which were supplied by a local baker, were misleadingly labeled, 'Made in UK'.
+There was a 3300% markup on the locally made biscuits, and the packaging address, which was required to be reported per sanitary laws, was fake.

 Cardiac Centre & Vijaya Sumputh affair

-In March 2017, health minister Husnoo revealed that political activist Vijaya Sumputh and a close associate of his predecessor Anil Gayan had received a 200% increase in her salary as director of the Trust Fund for Specialized Medical Care (TFSMC).
-The case was subjected to a Fact-Finding Committee (FFC) and its findings were sent to ICAC.
+In March 2017, Health Minister Husnoo revealed that political activist Vijaya Sumputh and a close associate of his predecessor, Anil Gayan, had received a 200% increase in her salary as director of the Trust Fund for Specialized Medical Care (TFSMC).
+The case was subjected to a Fact-Finding Committee (FFC), and its findings were sent to ICAC.
 In October 2018, the prime minister had told the National Assembly that ICAC had already initiated an investigation of the controversy in March 2017, but no arrests were made.
 In January 2019, the former chairman of the TFSMC, Vishwamitra Ramjee, was summoned for questioning as well.
 Earlier, Vijaya Sumputh had also been nominated by then-health minister Anil Gayan as head of the Cardiac Centre.
 Their association made headlines in 2004 after Vijaya Sumputh was nominated as director of the Tourism Authority when Anil Gayan was minister of tourism.
 In 2012, Gayan and Sumputh jointly registered a new company—Southall Company Limited—to offer management consultancy services.
 In 2013, Gayan and Sumputh created a second joint company—Lex Advoc Associates Company Limited—to offer real estate consultancy services.

-NMH take-over scandal
+NMH takeover scandal

-In March 2017 accountant Kriti Taukoordass was nominated as Special Investigator by the Financial Services Commission (FSC) in order to investigate the attempt by a group of Franco-Mauritians to undertake a hostile take-over of New Mauritius Hotels Ltd (NMH) in February 2016.
+In March 2017, accountant Kriti Taukoordass was nominated as Special Investigator by the Financial Services Commission (FSC) in order to investigate the attempt by a group of Franco-Mauritians to undertake a hostile takeover of New Mauritius Hotels Ltd (NMH) in February 2016.
 Hector Noël (Espitalier-Noël Ltd (ENL) Land Ltd), Louis Rivalland (CEO of Swan), Notary Jean Pierre Montocchio, managers of Rogers, and others were involved in the joint attempt to buy Rs 1.4 Billions' worth of shares of the NMH.
-As a result competitive offers from other parties, such as Sunnystars Resorts Holdings, were not involved in the final transaction.
-By mid 2017 investigator Taukoordass tabled his interim report which highlighted significant findings and anomalies.
-However political nominees of the MSM government (Gérard Sanspeur and Dev Manraj) intervened to prevent the release of Taukoordass' final report, by non-payment of his invoice.
-Indeed investigator Taukoordass has been threatened with legal actions by both ENL-Rogers-Swan (Rs 800 Millions) and NMH (Rs 200 Millions).
-As a result no further investigative action against Noël brothers, Rivalland, Montocchio, Taylor and others has yet been possible.
+As a result, competitive offers from other parties, such as Sunnystars Resorts Holdings, were not involved in the final transaction.
+By mid 2017 investigator Taukoordass tabled his interim report, which highlighted significant findings and anomalies.
+However, political nominees of the MSM government (Gérard Sanspeur and Dev Manraj) intervened to prevent the release of Taukoordass' final report, by non-payment of his invoice.
+Indeed, investigator Taukoordass has been threatened with legal actions by both ENL-Rogers-Swan (Rs 800 million) and NMH (Rs 200 million).
+As a result, no further investigative action against Noël brothers, Rivalland, Montocchio, Taylor and others has yet been possible.